nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 {% include back-to-toc.html %}

-## Email Person(s): `email`
+## Email Persons: `email`

-Email command allows you to email selected persons using the operating system's default email client.
-Email client must be configured to allow command separated email values.
+Email one or more persons using the operating system's default email client.
+Email client must be configured to allow comma separated email values.

 <div markdown="block" class="alert alert-info">